John Grim and Mary Evelyn Tucker

 - Major publishing projects have been completed, including ten volumes from Harvard on world religions and ecology, which emerged from the conference series.
 Several of these have been translated into other languages, including the volumes on Confucianism, Daoism, and Buddhism into Chinese.
 The Hinduism and Jain volumes are available in India.

-- A new film, Journey of the Universe, is near completion that will be the first telling of the universe story, accompanied by an illustrated book, an educational course, and a website.
+- An Emmy-award winning film, Journey of the Universe, has been completed that is the first telling of the universe story, accompanied by an illustrated book, an educational course, and a website.

 - Four volumes of Thomas Berry’s essays have been published, a Berry website created, and an archive for his papers has been established at Harvard.